Things to Know:

 All members are entitled to a membership certificate, provided by the Boulder Concert Band treasurer upon request, in exchange for the membership dues payment.
 The Board of Directors may waive the dues requirement for individual members upon good cause shown.
 Please contact a Board member if you are unable to pay dues for any reason.

 You now can pay your dues online via Zeffy, and the band is not charged any processing fees.
 An extra donation to support the Zeffy platform is optional.
-Use this form below, and choose automatic renewal if you want to pay your dues automatically each year!
+Use this link, and choose automatic renewal if you want to pay your dues automatically each year!

 You can also pay your dues online via PayPal; however, PayPal will charge the Boulder Concert Band a processing fee for each transaction.